 Once you’ve logged in to ActBlue you’ll see the My Dashboards tab in the upper right-hand corner of the homepage.
 Click to open up a side menu that lists all of the campaigns or organizations you work with on ActBlue.

 Visit your group’s Dashboard by clicking on the appropriate organization within the menu.
-Navigate to the Metrics tab of your Dashboard and choose “create a contribution form.”
+Click the “Create Form” button in the left hand corner, or navigate to the Metrics tab and choose “create a contribution form” in the blue box.

 The basics come first.
 Give your form a title and a short blurb explaining why a supporter should donate.
-Being specific about why you need the money and what you’ll use it for helps motivates people to give.
+Being specific about why you need the money and what you’ll use it for will help motivate your supporters to give.

 You can add basic formatting like bullet points and bolding, as well as add images.